lydell/run-pty/README.md

   This is how the value (`[string, string] | null`) is used:

-  - The first string is used on non-Windows OS:es, unless the `NO_COLOR` environment variable is set.
+  - The first string is used on all OS:es except Windows, unless the `NO_COLOR` environment variable is set.
 The string is drawn in 2 character slots in the terminal – if your string is longer, it will be cut off.
+Emojis usually need 2 character slots.
   - The second string is used on Windows or if `NO_COLOR` is set.
 In `NO_COLOR` mode, ANSI codes (“graphic renditions”) are stripped as well.
 So you can use ANSI codes (in either string) to make your experience more colorful while still letting people have monochrome output if they prefer.
 Unlike the first string, the second string is drawn in **1** character slot in the terminal.
+(Windows does not support emojis in the terminal very well, and for `NO_COLOR` you might not want colored emojis, so a single character should do.)
   - `null` resets the indicator to the standard 🟢 one (_not_ `defaultStatus`).

 - defaultStatus: This lets you replace 🟢 with a custom status indicator at startup (before your command has written anything).
 The value works like for `status`.